alxojy/AWS-SAA-C02/compute/README.md

 - Preserves the clients' source IP

 #### Does NLB support DNS regional & zonal fail-over?
 Yes.
 Route53 health checking & DNS failover features can be used to enhance the availability of the applications running behind NLBs.
-Using Route53 DNS failover, applications can run in multiple AZs & designate alternate LBs for failover across regions.
+Using Route53 DNS failover, applications can run in multiple AZs & designate alternate LBs for failover across regions

 #### NLB IPs
 NLB addresses must be completely controlled by the user or by ELB.
 This is to ensure that when using EIPs with a NLB, all addresses known to the user's clients do not change